830503/javascript/js/js-complete-course/00-readit-fixit-writeit/01-Read-It/01/readme.md

 ## EX 01
 * Open index.html in your browser, how is the text displayed on the page?
 * Look up the documentation for this function (hint: mdn)

+1. the text is displayed in the center of the page
+2. document.write